 About The Radix Institute

-The Radix Institute, founded in 1963, is a nonprofit organization that trains and certifies people to do Radix work.
+The Radix Institute, founded in 1963, is a nonprofit organization that trains and certifies people to do Radix work, a somatic form of bodywork and psychotherapy that addresses “dis-ease” in a profoundly transformational way.
 The training program is presented in a series of workshops which can be taken by themselves or can lead to certification as a Radix Practitioner.
-Radix training is open to professionals and non-professionals alike.
-Gaining knowledge in the Radix concepts can be a powerful adjunct for existing verbal and body work practices or can be the basis of a professional practice in its own right.
+Radix training is open to mental and physical health professionals and non-professionals alike.
+Gaining knowledge in the Radix concepts can be a powerful adjunct for existing verbal therapies and bodywork practices or can be the basis of a professional practice in its own right.

 For full certification, the central criterion for success in the program is that the trainee is committed to their personal growth and development and become able to work well at a professional level.

 The full certification program encompasses

 • The study of Radix theory and concepts

 • Supervised practice